-Recognizing Mental Disorders
+Recognizing Mental Disorders - Field Assessment

 Recognizing a person suffering from a mental disorder can be difficult.
 Serious mental disorders such as schizophrenia, depression, and bipolar disorder, when severe, are easily recognized.
-It is the more moderate degrees of these and similar conditions that represent the most challenging assessment and resolution.
+It is the more moderate degrees of these and similar conditions that represent the most challenging assessment and resolution problems for EMS personnel.